 Some of the easiest words to teach your parrot include greetings, such as “hello,” “goodbye,” “hola,” and “night-night.”
-Parrots are able to learn names, numbers, and ABCs, as well as pet noises, like “woof” and “meow.”
-Because parrots are commonly associated with pirates, you might want to add some fun nautical-themed words to your bird’s vocabulary, such as “treasure” and “yarr.”
+Parrots can learn names, numbers, and ABCs, as well as pet noises, like “woof” and “meow.”
+Because parrots are associated with pirates, you can add nautical words to your bird’s vocabulary, such as “treasure” and “yarr.”

 We’ve put together a list of the easiest words and phrases to teach a parrot – why not give some of them a go?

 African grey parrots can mimic up to 1,000 words – more than any other bird species.